I Can Do Bad All by Myself (play)

-Tyler Perry's I Can Do Bad All by Myself is an 1999 American stage play written, directed and produced by and starring Tyler Perry.
-The play marks for the first official appearance of the well-known fictional character Madea, who is portrayed by Perry.
-Although the original production wasn't recorded, the live performance that was released on DVD and VHS was recorded live in Washington, D.C. at the Lincoln Theatre in August 2002.
+Tyler Perry's I Can Do Bad All by Myself is a 1999 American stage play written, directed, and produced by and starring Tyler Perry.
+The play marks the first official appearance of the well-known fictional character Madea, whom Perry portrays.
+Although the original production was not recorded, the live performance released on DVD and VHS was recorded in Washington, D.C., at the Lincoln Theatre in August 2002.